ramuyk/docker-keycloak/README.md

     This setup ensures that your Keycloak configurations and data are preserved when the container is restarted.

-- **Dockerfile**: Specifies the custom `Keycloak` Docker image build process.
-This file includes the necessary environment configurations for a production setup.
+- **Dockerfile**: Specifies the custom `Keycloak` Docker image build process, currently using Keycloak version 24.0.4.
+If you need to use a different version, modify the Dockerfile accordingly.

 ## Getting Started